 Operating Agreements in LLCs

 Regardless of the type of business structure you’re considering, if your company or commercial venture is going to have more than one owner, there are going to be concerns about joint decisions and the transfer of ownership.
+You may even have questions about taxes.
 Even if there is a clear division of power when it comes to the day-to-day operations, there has to be a mechanism in place to deal with selection of the management of the company, the sale of a member’s portion of the company, decisions about new investors, succession rights in the event of the untimely absence or death of one of the partners, et cetera.
 If you’re considering forming a Limited Liability Company (LLC) or changing over to an LLC, a solid, well-prepared operating agreement can address these concerns.

 Operating Agreements For Limited Liability Companies

 A Limited Liability Company is a business structure that functions as a partnership in many ways, but also allows the members to enjoy the same type of immunity that corporate shareholders possess.
 The operating agreement of an LLC establishes the “rules between the members” for such things as:

 - The requirements for a transfer of membership interest (This gives the LLC control over who can become a member.)

 - A contingency plan for the death of a member, the diminished mental capacity of a member, personal bankruptcy, et cetera